LOADING ...

 F g

-With a bunch of lace at his
+With a of lace at his throat

-And on a winter's night they say
+And still on a winter's night say

-When the is in the trees
+When the wind is in the

-When the moon is a ghostly
+When the is a ghostly galleon

-Tossed cloudy seas
+Tossed upon seas

-When the road is a ribbon of
+the road is a ribbon of moonlight

 Over the purple

-Oh the highwayman comes riding, riding,
+Oh the comes riding, riding, riding

-Yes the highwayman comes
+Yes the highwayman riding

 Up to the old inn door.